 Step 5: Source Talent

-For a tutorial, someone must perform the demonstration.
+For a tutorial video, someone must perform the demonstration.
 Product testers and industry experts are perfect for these types of videos.

 Sourcing the right talent for your product videos will give the viewers the impression that people with expertise use your products.
 While this costs a bit, it’s worth the investment.

 The next step is to film the video.
 Make sure you film efficiently, as this cuts down the time and cost involved.
-If there are minor issues like background sounds, the post-production team can fix them during editing.
+If there are minor issues like background sounds, the post-production team can fix them during the video editing process.

 Step 7: Edit and Finalize the Video